ESM121 Water Science and Management

 Modules:

-- Components of the Water Budget: Water Budget (Tutorialsheet)
+- Components of the Water Budget: Water Budget (Tutorialsheet, video)

 Rd.5 Groundwater Sustain.
 Program pp 4-31